20annageorge/my_resume/README.md

 CS50's Web Programming with Python and JavaScript

-This project is a website intended as a website resume for Anna George.
+This project is a website intended as a website resume for me.
 It contains four pages- a home page, about page, resume page, and projects page.

 **Home Page**